betrusted-io/xous-stage1/README.md

 ## Building

-To build the stage-1 module, you will need a basic `riscv32i-unknown-none-elf` target for Rust.
+To build the stage-1 module, you will need a `riscv32i-unknown-none-elf` or `riscv32imac-unknown-none-elf` target for Rust.

+1. Decide what target you want.
+For simple, embedded systems this could be `riscv32i-unknown-none-elf`, and for more complex systems with compressed instructions you could use `riscv32imac-unknown-none-elf`.
-1. Get Rust.
+2. Get Rust.
 Go to https://rustup.rs/ and follow its instructions.
-2. Install the proper toolchain: `rustup target add riscv32i-unknown-none-elf`
+3. Install the proper toolchain: `rustup target add ${target_arch}`
-3. Build the stage-1 loader: `cargo build --release`
+4. Build the stage-1 loader: `cargo build --release --target ${target_arch}`
-4. Get an executable binary: `riscv64-unknown-elf-gcc -O binary target/riscv32i-unknown-none-elf/xous-stage1 xous-stage1.bin`
+5. Get an executable binary: `riscv64-unknown-elf-gcc -O binary target/${target}/xous-stage1 xous-stage1.bin`

 ## Using